 - 1. Student Liaison with External Bodies.
 The co-operation of schools, hospitals and other centres in the research work of the school is greatly appreciated.
 It is the policy of the school to seek the assistance of such outside agencies only for research work at postgraduate level.
 Under no circumstances should undergraduate students approach schools, hospitals, clinics or other health services in connection with their studies or assignments.
 Any such contact must be with the permission of an assigned lecturer/supervisor or the Head of School. - 2.
+Computer Facilities.
+All students may register without charge with the University's Computer Services.
+In this way they are given access to a number of PC LAN rooms and the University's mainframe computers.
+The school will also provide access to experimental software in the school PC room throughout the year.
+Students will have access to these PCs for project and assignment work. - 3.
 Professional Organisations.
 The Psychological Society of Ireland (PSI) is the professional body and scholarly society for psychology in Ireland.
 Students are entitled to apply for Student Subscribership of PSI.
 For a small annual fee, Student Subscribers receive PSI's monthly bulletin The Irish Psychologist, The Irish Journal of Psychology and the many notices issued by the PSI about its programme of activities.
 They also can avail of reduced registration fees at events organised by the Society.
 Students are strongly encouraged to become Student Subscribers of PSI.
-Application forms are available from the School Office, online at www.psihq.ie, or from:
+Application forms are available online at www.psihq.ie, or from:

-The Psychological Society of Ireland CX House, 2A Corn Exchange Place, Poolbeg Street, Dublin 2 (Telephone 01-4749160).
+The Psychological Society of Ireland Grantham House, Grantham Street, Dublin 2 (Telephone 01-472 0105)